 The notes are considered among the best counterfeits ever produced, being extremely difficult although not impossible to distinguish from the real thing.

 Although the initial plan was to destabilise the British economy by dropping the notes from the air, on the assumption that while some honest people would hand them in, most people would keep the notes, the plan was not put into effect in this form.
 Instead, from a time late in 1943 some one million notes per month were transferred to a former hotel near Meran-Merano in the Trentino region of northern Italy, from where it was laundered and used to pay for strategic imports and to pay German agents.
-The Bank of England detected the existence of the notes during the war, when a clerk recording a bundle of returned notes in the bank’s ledgers noted that one of the notes had already been recorded as having been paid off.
+The Bank of England detected the existence of the notes during the war, when a clerk recording a bundle of returned notes in the bank’s ledgers recorded that one of the notes had already been paid off.

 Following the evacuation of Sachsenhausen, the counterfeiting team was transferred to the Redl-Zipf subsidiary camp of the Mauthausen-Gusen concentration camp in Austria.
 At the beginning of May 1945 orders were issued for the members of the team to be transferred to the Ebensee sub-camp, where they were to be killed.
 However their SS guards had only one truck to move their prisoners, so it was necessary for the truck to make three trips.
 On the third trip the truck broke down, and the last batch of prisoners had to be marched to Ebensee, where they arrived on 4 May.
 By this time, the men guarding the first two batches of prisoners had fled because of the approach of US forces, and the prisoners had disappeared among the other 16,000 prisoners in the camp.